MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering: Related work

 \textbf{Distribution of Expert Weights Across Different Query Types in WebQSP:} Figure~\ref{radar} shows how the model assigns expert weights to different retrievers for different types of queries in WebQSP.
 We divide the queries into two types: simple queries, which are 1-hop questions, and complex queries, which require multiple reasoning steps.
 From the figure, we can see that the subgraph retriever always gets the highest weight, no matter if the query is simple or complex.
 The difference lies in how the relation and entity retrievers are used.
 For simple queries, the relation retriever is more important than the entity retriever.
 This makes sense because a 1-hop query often needs just one relation to find the answer.
 But for complex queries, the entity retriever becomes more important.
 This is likely because the relation retriever may struggle to connect multiple relations and can introduce noise.
 In such cases, directly retrieving relevant entities works better and improves accuracy.

-\section{Related Work}
+\section{Related work}

-\paragraph{Retrieval-Augmented Generation (RAG).} RAG has emerged as a powerful paradigm for mitigating key limitations of large language models (LLMs), particularly their tendency to hallucinate or produce factually inaccurate responses in knowledge-intensive settings~\cite{gao-rag, sun2024survey}.
+\paragraph{Retrieval-Augmented Generation (RAG)} RAG has emerged as a powerful paradigm for mitigating key limitations of large language models (LLMs), particularly their tendency to hallucinate or produce factually inaccurate responses in knowledge-intensive settings~\cite{gao-rag, sun2024survey,graphmcts,unifying_knowledge}.
 By conditioning generation on retrieved external knowledge, RAG improves factual grounding and task-specific adaptability.
 Existing RAG approaches can be broadly categorized into three main paradigms.
 (1) Naive RAG adopts a straightforward pipeline consisting of indexing, retrieval, and generation, typically relying on embedding-based retrievers to identify relevant information~\cite{ma-rag}.
 (2) Advanced RAG enhances retrieval effectiveness through techniques applied before and after retrieval.
 Pre-retrieval methods include query rewriting, expansion, or transformation~\cite{peng-rewriting, zheng-rewriting}, while post-retrieval methods involve reranking the retrieved candidates based on their relevance~\cite{qin-rerank}.
 (3) Modular RAG provides greater flexibility by incorporating multiple types of data, such as unstructured text, structured tables, and knowledge graphs.
 It also utilizes large language models (LLMs) to generate or refine retrieval queries~\cite{yu2023generate}.
 These methods support more robust and adaptable retrieval strategies, making them especially suitable for handling complex reasoning tasks.